UCL/research-computing-with-cpp/session01/index.md

         REQUIRE( a.GetName() == "Hydrogen");
 ```

-* It feels tedious.
+* It feels tedious
-* But you want good coverage.
+* But you want good coverage
-* This often puts people off testing.
+* This often puts people off testing
-* It also produces "brittle", where 1 change brakes many things.
+* It also produces "brittle", where 1 change brakes many things

 ### Anti-Pattern 1: Suggestion.

 * Focus on behaviour.
-    * What would end-user expect to see?
+    * What would end-user expect to be doing?
     * How would end-user be using this class?
     * Write tests that follow the use-case
     * Gives a more logical grouping